The Persecution of the Jews

 Destruction of the second temple

 In AD 66, 33 years after Jesus’ crucifixion, the Jews once again revolted.
 The Emperor Nero sent Vespasian to restore order.
 In AD 68 this succeeded in the province.
 The Romans then concentrated their efforts on Jerusalem.
 Nero committed suicide.
-Vespasian was the new Emperor and returned to Rome.
+Vespasian was the new emperor and returned to Rome.
 His son, Titus, then leads the army in Jerusalem.
 By AD 70, they had penetrated the city and began the systematic slaughter.
 The Roman soldiers murdered everyone they came into contact with in a bloody frenzy.
 Men, women, children, all innocent bystanders, fell under the sword.
-They made their way to the temple and in a fit of madness they slaughtered the Jews trying to save it.
+They made their way to the temple and, in a fit of madness, they slaughtered the Jews, trying to save it.
 The Romans set fire to the temple, climbing over dead bodies in their attempt to loot for treasure.
 Destruction of the temple, for the second time in history, was imminent.
 The romans slaughtered thousands of Jews.
-Thousands that survived the onslaught went to Egypt to work as slaves.
+Thousands that survived the onslaught traveled to Egypt to work as slaves.
 Others dispersed throughout the Roman empire.
 Persecuted, sometimes as entertainment in the arenas.

 The romans carted the holy relics of the temple off to Rome.
 They put on celebratory display as a mark of their victory.

-Again the Jews part from their holy land into slavery and dispersed all over the Roman Empire.
+Again, the Jews part from their holy land into slavery and dispersed all over the Roman Empire.

 AD 70 to AD 1967